-We are working with Queens Park Rangers to deliver Oaklands Rise, the first regeneration site at Old Oak Common in west London, home to the UK’s largest regeneration scheme.
+We have worked in partnership with Queens Park Rangers to deliver Oaklands Rise, the first regeneration site at Old Oak Common in west London, home to the UK’s largest regeneration scheme.

 At a glance

 Oaklands Rise provides 605 new homes, 40% of which are affordable housing.
 In addition there is 3,500sqm of office and commercial space which will include a nursery and health facility, extensively landscaped public areas and a new road.
 The site sits within the Old Oak Common and Park Royal Development Corporation area, created to oversee the development of 650 hectares of land in west London.